-Data Sets
+Data Set

-The problem is formalized as a binary classification problem, where the goal is to predict the click "truth" of each (user, ad) pair accurately.
+The problem is formalized as a three-output regression problem, where the goal is to predict the attribute "truth" of each trajectory accurately.
 We will have two tracks of competition.
 The details of the tracks, which would differ by evaluation criteria (i.e. error functions), will be announced later.
 The data will be divided to the training set and the test set.
-For the test set, the click "truth" will be hidden.
+For the test set, the attribute "truth" will be hidden.